Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Method

 \subsection{Physically Grounded Neural Rendering}

-Based on the lighting-invariant geometry, we further propose a PGNR module to combine the generalization capabilities of neural networks with the physical accuracy of physically based rendering, enabling efficient inference of material properties and complex illumination of unseen data. \paragraph{Geometry-aware Gaussian Parameter Regression.} To support relightable rendering, PGNR parameterizes each 3D Gaussian point $\mathcal{P}$ as a set of attributes: (1) basic attributes: position $\mathbf{p} \in \mathbb{R}^3$, rotation $\mathbf{r} \in \mathbb{R}^4$, scale $\mathbf{s} \in \mathbb{R}^3$, and opacity $\alpha \in \mathbb{R}$, (2) geometry-related attributes: surface normal $\mathbf{n} \in \mathbb{R}^3$ and light visibility $\mathbf{v} \in \mathbb{R}^{16}$ encoded via SH coefficients, (3) material attributes: albedo $\mathbf{a} \in \mathbb{R}^3$ and roughness $\gamma \in \mathbb{R}$, and (4) illumination attributes: indirect lighting $\mathbf{l}_{\text{ind}} \in \mathbb{R}^{48}$ represented by SH coefficients.
-We formulate these 3D attributes on corresponding 2D maps via pixel-aligned depth maps (Sec.~\ref{sec: depth estimation}), allowing direct supervision in image space.
+Based on the accurate geometry, we further propose a PGNR module to combine the generalization capabilities of neural networks with the physical accuracy of physically based rendering, enabling efficient inference of material properties and complex illumination of unseen data. \paragraph{Geometry-aware Gaussian Parameter Regression.} To support relightable rendering, PGNR parameterizes each 3D Gaussian point $\mathcal{P}$ as a set of attributes: (1) vanilla attributes: position $\mathbf{p} \in \mathbb{R}^3$, rotation $\mathbf{r} \in \mathbb{R}^4$, scale $\mathbf{s} \in \mathbb{R}^3$, and opacity $\alpha \in \mathbb{R}$, (2) geometry-related attributes: surface normal $\mathbf{n} \in \mathbb{R}^3$ and light visibility $\mathbf{v} \in \mathbb{R}^{16}$ encoded via SH coefficients, (3) material attributes: albedo $\mathbf{a} \in \mathbb{R}^3$ and roughness $\gamma \in \mathbb{R}$, and (4) illumination attributes: indirect lighting $\mathbf{l}_{\text{ind}} \in \mathbb{R}^{48}$ represented by SH coefficients.
+We formulate these 3D attributes on corresponding 2D maps via pixel-aligned depth maps (Sec.~\ref{sec: depth estimation}), enabling direct inference of Gaussian point clouds without optimization.
 For simplicity, we consider a single-view depth map $\mathbf{D}$ and compute 3D position map $\mathbf{X}$ via unprojection (Eq.~\ref{eq: projection}), while normals $\mathbf{N}_f$ are predicted by the refinement module.
-For other Gaussian attribute maps, we introduce a geometry-aware encoder $\xi_{\text{geo}}$ that extracts multi-scale geometric features $\{\mathbf{F}_s^g\}_{s=1}^K$ from $\mathbf{D}$ and $\mathbf{N}_f$, encoding both 2D image features and 3D spatial geometry.
-These features are then fused with radiance features to incorporate appearance and geometric context for jointly modeling geometry-aware Gaussian attributes.
-Besides, since the SH-encoded visibility map $\mathbf{Y}_{\text{vis}}$ is independent of image appearance, we predict it via another lightweight decoder $\Phi_{\text{vis}}$ conditioned solely on the geometric features $\{\mathbf{F}_s^g\}_{s=1}^K$.
-As for the remaining Gaussian maps, we extract the full-resolution Gaussian features $\Theta$ through a decoder $\Phi_{\text{parm}}$:
+We introduce a geometry-aware encoder $\xi_{\text{geo}}$ that extracts multi-scale geometric features $\{\mathbf{F}_s^g\}_{s=1}^K$ from $\mathbf{D}$ and $\mathbf{N}_f$, encoding both 2D image features and 3D spatial geometry.
+These features are then fused with radiance features to incorporate appearance and geometric context for jointly modeling geometry-aware attribute maps.
+Specifically, we first extract the full-resolution Gaussian features $\Theta$ through a decoder $\Phi_{\text{parm}}$: